k-seth/FortranLinkedList/README.md

 # Fortran Linked List

 An assignment from a Legacy Systems course written in Fortran.
 The program makes use of linked lists to allow for big number math which exceeds standard integer sizes.
-With larger input values (especially factorial and exponential) the inefficiency of the code becomes a bottleneck, so things may take a very while.
+With larger input values (factorial and exponential in particular) the inefficiency of the code becomes a bottleneck, so things may take a very long time.
 On top of the operations addition, subtraction, multiplication and factorials which were required by the assignment, I have added exponents and am considering others.

 Valid operations include:
 - Add